jonmldr/parsed-yaml-validator/README.md

 # Parsed yaml validator

-This library provides an easy-to-use validator to validate your parsed yaml config files.
+This library provides an easy-to-read, developer-friendly validator to validate your parsed yaml config files.
 In this way you can handle the data without having to manually validate the data.

 ## Create your validator